TheMagnificent11/themagnificent11/TheMagnificent11.Site/Pages/index.md

 If you'd like to know more about me, my [GitHub profile](https://github.com/TheMagnificent11) has all the info I feel comfortable divulging.

-I don't have comments available on my blogs, but please send any feeback to my via any of the social media platforms listed on my [GitHub profile](https://github.com/TheMagnificent11).
+I don't have comments available on my blogs, but please send any feedback to my via any of the social media platforms listed on my [GitHub profile](https://github.com/TheMagnificent11).

 ## 11-Dec-23 Domain event dispatching using the outbox pattern with Entity Framework